yoelvp/yoelvp/README.md

       <b>
         Hello There
         <br />
-        I'm Yoel Valverde, a student, I like programming and I enjoy it.
+        I'm Yoel Valverde, a student, I like programming  and I enjoy solving problems with code.
+        I'm a frontend web developer on React 
+        I like Linux  and penguins 
       </b>
       <br />
       <image src="https://readme-typing-svg.herokuapp.com?font=Iosevka&size=16&color=6791c9&center=true&width=410&height=45&lines=I+like+to+find+the+solution+to+a+problem.">